|100 Metres||10.86||+0.1||London (Olympic Stadium)||06 AUG 2017|

 Ten days later, she raced a 200m in 23.29 in Stockholm, before travelling to South Africa for the African Championships.
 In Durban she claimed two bronze medals in the 100m (in 11.15 behind countrywoman Murielle Ahouré and South Africa’s Carina Horn) and the 4x100m, before holding off South Africa’s Alyssa Conley by 0.03 to claim the African title in the 200m (22.81).

 The victory turned out to be a big confidence boost for the athlete.
 After going to Ghana to help her country’s relay team set a new national record of 43.28 on 8 July in Cape Coast, Marie-Josée Ta Lou flew to Formia, in Italy, for a series of European meets and her final preparation camp before the Olympic Games.
 Lined up in Monaco on 15 July, she false started after feeling one of her competitors move in the blocks.
 Three days later in Szekesfehervar in Hungary, she finished second behind Blessing Okagbare in a wind assisted 10.95 (+2.6m/s).

-Marie-Josée Ta Lou has hit form just at the right time before the Olympic Games, a sign that all the work is bearing its fruit.
-She does not want to get over-excited though, claiming the Diamond League is one thing, but the Olympic Games are on another level.
-Her target for her first Olympics will be to qualify for the final.
-“Not everybody get there.
+Marie-Josée Ta Lou had hit form just at the right time before the Olympic Games, a sign that all the work was bearing its fruit.
+She did not want to get over-excited though, claiming the Diamond League is one thing, but the Olympic Games are on another level.
+Her target for her first Olympics was to qualify for the final.
+“Not everybody gets there.
 If I make it to the final, it will already be something big.
-Then in a final, as you know, anything can happen,”
+Then in a final, as you know, anything can happen.”

 60m: 7.06 (2016)